mnit-rtmc/iris/docs/wysiwyg.md

 graphics and the space needed for [action tag]s that have variable number of characters.
 Items to check include:

-- Signs of different size and resolution can be included in a single sign group.
+- Signs of different size and resolution can be included.
   Does the content of message fit on the sigs where you want to use it?
 - Only [graphic images] in the library can be used in messages.
 Are all images you want to use loaded in the IRIS image library?